LordDemonos/Quarm.Guide/README.md

 **A:** Use an [updated](#step-3-converting-your-takp-client-to-quarm) `eqgame.dll` and make sure `eqclient.ini` has `EnableExtendedNameplateDistance=TRUE`.

 ### The game still isn't smooth.
 Camera movement is still jittery?
 **A:** First make sure you're using the experimental `eqgame.dll` file as this fixes the framerate options in your `eqclient.ini`.
 With previous versions of `eqgame.dll` the frame rate/refresh rate values would not be respected.

-You `eqclient.ini` then has values for `RefreshRate=60` `MaxFPS=60` `MaxBGFPS=60` `MaxMouseLookFPS=60` and `NoFPSLimiter=1` .
-These can be adjusted based on your monitor's refresh rate.
-The general consensus seems to be to limit your FPS, and set it to your monitor's max refresh rate.
-The higher the frame rate, the smoother the game should feel.
+The supported client includes a frame rate limiter not found in the original client.
+You can change foreground and background FPS limits (this gets put in automatically if absent) by editing these lines in your eqclient.ini:

+`[Options]
+MaxFPS=60 - This is the framerate you limit the foreground client window to.
+If this is set too high, it may consume too many system resources.
+Typically 60 is a good number to start with and adjust if necessary.
+A setting of 0 disables the limit.
+MaxBGFPS=60 - This is the framerate you limit the background client windows to.
+You don't want this too low, since it will affect autofollow ability.
+But, if you have it too high, it may consume too many system resources.
+60 is typically good.
+A setting of 0 disables the limit.
+MaxMouseLookFPS=60 - Allows you to set the mouselook FPS to help with mouselook slowness.
+If your mouselook is too slow, try adjusting this to 60 or 45.
+A setting of 0 disables the limit.
+NoFPSLimiter=0 - Enables/disables the No FPS Limiter and likes to set itself to 1.
+For the smoothest experience, set this to 0.`

+The recommended frame rate for MaxMouseLookFPS is 60 (or 30) to avoid mouse look issues.
+It's 0 (unlimited FPS) by default.
+Very high frame rates will make mouse look less usable.
+However you can change these if desired.
+You may want a higher background FPS for better autofollowing.
+These features (among other fixes) are a part of the latest eqgame.dll you would have downloaded under the Obtaining the Client Section for Windows.
+[Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows)

 ### I logged in and I can only move the camera left and right or only up and down?
 Mouse speed is really fast too?
 **A:** Sometimes Zeal's camera movement settings do not save properly so the camera feels too fast, or wont move at all.
 In game you can ALT + O to open the options menu and navigate to the Zeal tab.
 I like all my camera settings around .3.
 These settings can also be found in `eqclient.ini` at the bottom under [Zeal] `MouseSensitivityX=0.300000` `MouseSensitivityY=0.300000` `MouseSensitivityX3rd=0.300000` `MouseSensitivityY3rd=0.300000`.